-When you run a credit or debit card in your credit card terminal, there’s a chance you may come across error code 91.
+When you accept credit or debit cards, there’s a chance you may come across error code 91 in your credit card terminal.
 Every year, millions of customers make online and in-store purchases with a credit card.
 Unfortunately, not all card transactions go through.
 When credit cards decline, the terminal will produce one of many error, hold, or credit card decline codes.
 One such code is error code 91.
 Also known as “issuer or switch inoperative”, it’s a common issue.
 It is important to learn not only what error code 91 means, but how to fix it.
 Read on to learn what error code 91 means and how to resolve an issuer or switch inoperative code.

 What is an Error Code?